- General Information

 7. Configuration Parameters

 The app requires almost no configuring at all.
-The essential configuration parameters are: Debugging, Camera Name, Video Duration and Auto-Config Mode.
+The essential configuration parameters are: Rotate Photos 180°, Debugging, Camera Name, and Video Duration.

 - Debugging - If enabled, this toggle switch makes the app create a debug PDF file on the device, which is essentially an illustrated log file in which every step of the app's code is documented.
 Debug PDF files are covered in detail below.